koustubh1012/TinMan/README.md

     ros2 launch tinman cafeteria_world.launch.py
 ```

-You should see a simulation world open with a cafteria model.
+You should see a simulation world open with a cafteria model, turtlebot and a green can.
+This green can will always spawen at a random position.

 In another terminal, source the underlay and overlay and run the following command